venkatramanrenganathan/Covariance-Steering-With-Optimal-DR-Risk-Allocation/README.md

 3. [Panagiotis Tsoitras - Georgia Institute of Technology](https://dcsl.gatech.edu/tsiotras.html)

 # Funding Acknowledgement
-1. This project has received funding from the *European Research Council (ERC)* under the European Union’s Horizon 2020 research and innovation program under grant agreement No `834142 - Scalable Control`.
+1. V. Renganathan's work has been supported by the *European Research Council (ERC)* under the European Union’s Horizon 2020 research and innovation program under grant agreement No `834142 - Scalable Control`.
 2. The work of the J. Pilipovsky and P. Tsoitras has been supported by NASA University Leadership Initiative award 80NSSC20M0163 and ONR award N00014-18-1-2828

 # Affiliation